Social Care Institute for Excellence (SCIE) Audit

 The Social Care Institute for Excellence (SCIE) has been commissioned to undertake an audit of the safeguarding arrangements of each diocese of the Church of England.
 The aim of these audits is to work together to understand the safeguarding journey of the diocese to date and to support the continuing improvements being made.

 The audit of the Diocese of Oxford was carried out in June 2017.
 The process incorporated an examination of files and documents, along with meetings with key individuals and a focus group of parish representatives.
-The report was published on 17th October and is available to download in full.
+The report was published in October 2017 and is available to download in full you can also read a summary of the progress report presented to our safeguarding panel in October 2018.

 The auditors noted that the senior staff in the diocese are firmly committed to safeguarding, are knowledgeable about national and local issues and want to see safeguarding delivered well within the diocese.
 They noted that this is supported by a clear commitment from the Diocese of Oxford to identify resources for safeguarding practice and training, based on a carefully considered realignment of the line-management and governance arrangements for the Safeguarding Team.